Samsung/tizen-docs/docs/platform/porting/location.md

 /usr/lib/pkgconfig/lbs-server-plugin.pc
 ```

-The `gps_plugin_intf.h` header file includes the API interfaces for the communication between the lbs-server and its GPS plugin.
+The `gps_plugin_intf.h` header file includes the API interfaces for the communication between the lbs-server and its GPS plugin:

 ```cpp
 typedef struct {